Juan-Moctezuma/Address-Book-Project_v2-PWA/README.md

 #### Version 2 - PWA
 <img src="Image/Directory-PWA.png" width="50%">

-### What command lines are required after setting up the files (Case in which the app was previously a static website)?

-`npm init -y`

-`npm install express body-parser`

-If you are on Mac, use terminal and type the previous command; but first make sure you are in the correct directory (the folder containing your project).
-Node_modules, package-lock.json & package.json will get created after running
-the previous commands.

 ### Does the code require a local web server to run?
 Yes, but only once; afterwards you can simply visit your your local host on Google Chrome and your script should be able to run with or without internet connection.